vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 .. note::

-  The color of the multi-attribute tile is controlled by the PRIMARY_CONTROL tile attribute.
+  The color of the multi-attribute tile is controlled by the PRIMARY_CONTROL tile attribute, or in the case of a ``"thermostat"`` type, the OPERATING_STATE attribute will be used (see below).
 It will default to a light gray color.
 If the PRIMARY_CONTROL attribute contains states that change the color, the color of the multi attribute tile will also change.

 The last piece of the puzzle is *state*. ``tileAttribute()`` can support *states* just like other tile types.
 This is done with the new method ``attributeState()``.
 From the contact example above: